RMS Models Offer New Probabilistic Approach to Simplify Flood Management Across Southeast Asia

 The approach of the 10th anniversary of the 2011 Thailand floods, in July, offers a timely reminder of why the insurance market needs to understand the factors that drive flood risk in Southeast Asia, across countries such as Thailand, Malaysia, Indonesia, and Singapore.
 The 2011 floods represented the second-highest insured loss for a flood event ever recorded, with losses totaling US$15 billion.
 The record was overtaken in 2017 by insured losses from the floods that followed Hurricane Harvey in the U.S.

-Today I’d like to announce that the RMS® Southeast Asia Inland Flood HD Models will be available later this summer.
+Today I’d like to announce that the RMS® Southeast Asia Inland Flood HD Models will be available in early 2022.
 These are the world’s first fully probabilistic models that offer both a unified and fully correlated view of risk across Southeast Asia (Indonesia, Malaysia, Singapore, and Thailand).
 (Re)insurers will now have the necessary tools to reduce portfolio blind spots that can occur from intra- and inter-seasonal flood events like tropical storms and monsoons, which caused the 2011 Thailand Floods.

 Remove Portfolio Blind Spots with the Most Comprehensive View of Flood Risk in the Region